AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Perceptron

+A perceptron is a kind of artificial neuron, developed in the 50s and 60s by Frank Rosenblatt, Warren McCulloch, and Walter Pitts.

 A perceptron is a kind of miniature machine that produces an output for a provided input ([Perceptron](#Perceptron)).
 A perceptron may accept 0, 1, or more inputs, and result in a small and simple computation.
 A perceptron operates on numerical values, which means that the inputs and the output are numbers (integer or float, as we will see later).

 [Perceptron]: 02-Perceptron/figures/perceptron.png